hth313/ladybug/doc/reference.rst

 SL _ _
 ^^^^^^

 Shift X left by the given number of steps.
-The most recently shifted out bit is stored in the carry bit.
+The most recently shifted out bit is placed in the carry bit.

 SR _ _
 ^^^^^^

 Shift X right by the given number of steps.
-The most recently shifted out bit is stored in the carry bit.
+The most recently shifted out bit is placed in the carry bit.

 RL _ _